llmrtc/llmrtc/docs/docs/tutorials/add-vision.md

 ## Backend Changes

 No backend changes are required for vision.
-Claude (and GPT-4o) natively support vision - they can process images directly without a separate vision provider.
+Claude (and GPT-5.2) natively support vision - they can process images directly without a separate vision provider.

 The server automatically forwards image attachments from the client to the LLM.

 :::info Vision-Capable LLM Required
-This tutorial uses Claude (`claude-sonnet-4-20250514`), which supports vision natively.
+This tutorial uses Claude (`claude-sonnet-4-5-20250929`), which supports vision natively.
 If you switch to a different LLM, ensure it supports image inputs.
-Most modern models (GPT-4o, Gemini Pro Vision) do.
+Most modern models (GPT-5.2, Gemini 2.5) do.

 **Local Vision Options:**
 - Use `OllamaLLMProvider` with a vision model like `gemma3` or `llava` - vision support is auto-detected